BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 I decided it's much more robust to define the 3d design with words and precise measurements than it is to start drawing like a preschool child.

-Therefore I had `ChatGPT o1` + `ChatGPT 4o` write Python code to generate both a `.step` file and an `.stl` file, using [this prompt](./prompt.txt).
+Therefore **for the initial version** I had `ChatGPT o1` write Python code to generate both a `.step` file and an `.stl` file, using [this prompt](./prompt.txt).

-I use the `.stl` file to view the design in `Microsoft Paint 3d`, I uploaded the `.step` file as-is to `Xometry` website.
+I use the `.stl` file to view the design in `Microsoft Paint 3d`, I then uploaded the `.step` file as-is to `Xometry` website.

 I chose standard stainless steel [settings in the website](./docs/xometry_order_settings.png) with the lowest tolerance quality.

-The reason I chose such a low tolerance quality is that the shape is so simple, that I expect a CNC machine to automatically know how to precisely make the cuts directly from the step file, so it's probably gonna be precise enough.
+The reason I chose such a low tolerance quality is that I'm using super glue and I made the holes slightly bigger than they need to be, so it's fine.
+Also, I want the CNC machine to just do everything automatically to avoice human error.

 # Threads